 Modern Slavery Statement

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Matthew Clark Bibendum Limited to ensure that our business and supply chain are free from slavery and human trafficking.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps taken by Bibendum to ensure that our business and supply chain are free from slavery and human trafficking.

 We are a national drinks wholesaler with vast experience supplying drinks products to the on trade, operating as Bibendum Wine.
 We are committed to ensuring that we supply high quality products that are sourced and manufactured in a fair, ethical and environmentally responsible way.
 We have a zero tolerance approach towards modern slavery and human trafficking within our operations and supply chain.
 Our workers are encouraged to report any concerns they may have and management are required to act upon them.